All articles

 • 65% of Gen Z have used TikTok as a search engine.

-How TikTok search ranking actually works
+How does TikTok search ranking actually work?

 The pattern from 100 top-ranking commercial TikToks

-The pattern was tighter than I expected.
+The pattern was tighter than we expected.
+Honestly, it was almost boring how consistent it was.

 1. The first three seconds carry more weight than the next thirty